RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-ChatTDD-pair-programming-with-ai.markdown

 ### Implementing Code

-When I ran the code, I got the expected errors, as you would expect from real TDD:
+When I ran the code, I got the usual errors, as you would expect from real TDD:

  * No module
  * No function